 Lepidoptera of North America Network: Documenting Diversity in the Largest Clade of Herbivores

 The Lepidoptera of North America Network (LepNet) comprises 27 core research collections that will digitize at least 1.7 million specimen records and integrate these with over 1 million existing records.
 We will digitize 58,524 larval vial records with host plant data, marking the first significant digitization of larvae in North American collections.
+This digitization effort will produce enough data to elevate up to 5,000 lepidopteran species to a “research ready” status suitable for complex, data-driven analyses.
 LepNet will produce ca. 81,000 high-quality images of exemplar species covering at least 55% of North American lepidopteran species.
+Smartphone imaging will produce >132,000 additional research-quality images.
+Fieldguide provides computer vision tools that provide species-level identifications for dried specimens and live specimens in the field.
 These images will enhance remote identifications and promote systematic, ecological, and global change research.
-In collaboration with Fielguide, we have created computer vision tools that provide species-level identifications for dried specimens and live specimens in the field.
-This will greatly increase identification capabilities and improve LepNet data quality.
-Museum volunteers and student researchers equipped with smartphones will image >132,000 additional research-quality images through LepSnap.
-We will elevate up to 5,000 lepidopteran species to a “research ready” status suitable for complex, data-driven analyses.
-Extending prior TCN (Thematic Collections Network) success using the data-rich and functionally versatile Symbiota software platform, we will build on a synthetic data portal (SCAN) in unifying data on Lepidoptera to allow examination of joint distribution patterns as well as correlated radiations of lepidopteran herbivores in North America.
-We will generate data for a broad range of studies, including the evolutionary ecology of Lepidoptera and their host plants, especially in the context of global change processes affecting biogeographic distributions (e.g., ButterflyNet).

 Taxonomic and Geographic Coverage: The Lepidoptera of North America Network will digitize adult and larval specimen records in U.S. collections from specimens collected throughout Canada, USA, and Mexico.
-We will select up to 10 representative families that all collections will digitize to create comprehensive databases.
-We expect to digitize specimens for all families, of the 86 families represented in the United States, only 49 currently have digitized data that is publicly available.
-We will encourage museums to self-organize and digitize taxa that represent strengths of their respective holdings, leading to extensive taxonomic coverage of Lepidoptera.
-We will make a concerted effort to target museums that have extensive larval collections and associated host plant data.
-While no single project can digitize ~ 9-20 million museum specimens, we will provide comprehensive data for key groups and set the stage to complete the intensive digitization for all families.
-In the process, we will promote higher-quality data gathering, identify gaps for future surveys, and greatly expand the number of “observational” species (i.e., species that can be identified to species in the field).
+We expect to digitize specimens for all 86 families represented in the United States, of which only 49 had digitized data prior to LepNet.
+We encourage museums to digitize taxa that represent strengths of their respective holdings.
+We will provide comprehensive data for key groups and set the stage to complete the intensive digitization for all families.
+In the process, we will promote higher-quality data gathering, identify gaps for future surveys, and greatly expand the number of “observational” species (i.e., species that can be identified by images) through computer vision.